sonobeacon/iOS-SonoNet-SDK/README.md

 let sonoNet = SonoNet.shared
 ```

 Afterwards set up the credentials using SonoNetCredentials (locationId is optional) and initialize SonoNet.
-Use the closure callback to receive the content of detected Sonobeacons:
+Use the closure callback to receive the content of detected Sonobeacons.
+The content contains the id, title and url:

 ```swift
 let credentials = SonoNetCredentials(apiKey: "YOUR_API_KEY", locationId: "LOCATION_ID") /* REPLACE WITH YOUR CREDENTIALS */